vr4vet/cloud-engineering/README.md

 # VR Data Center Internship Scenario

 Welcome to the VR Data Center Internship Scenario!
 This immersive experience offers an exciting opportunity to explore the world of data centers and gain practical knowledge through virtual reality (VR) simulations.
-This README.md file serves as a guide to help you navigate through the internship scenario and get the most out of your learning journey.
+This README.md file serves as a guide to install the

 ## Table of Contents